LOST-STATS/lost-stats.github.io/Data_Manipulation/Reshaping/reshape_panel_data_from_long_to_wide.md

 *Create an income in each period generate income = round(rnormal(100, 20))

-* Demonstrate the comparative speed of these two Reshape approaches
+* Demonstrate the comparative speed of these two reshape approaches.
+* preserve and restore aren't a part of the reshape command;
+* they just store the current state of the data and then restore it,
+* so we can try our different reshape commands on the same data.

 *The traditional reshape command preserve